Pedda1712/THWS-MAI-ReDU-Portfolio-2/README.md

 The Task:
 Realize an implementation of the Particle Filter in a programming language of your choice for a simulation of the ball-throwing example from the lecture slides.
-The task of your Particle Filter is to estimate the positions and velocity vectors of n ≥ 1 balls ying simultaneously only from the observed erroneous positions over time.
+The task of your Particle Filter is to estimate the positions and velocity vectors of n ≥ 1 balls flying simultaneously only from the observed erroneous positions over time.

 ## Thoughts on State and Observation Model